alikureishy/SDC-behavioral-cloning/README.md

 #### Absence of a Gaming Controller

 Using a gaming controller (such as for PS3) to generate the training data would have yielded far better/smoother data for training this model.
 Keyboard data has the problem of having a majority of 0s, mixed with some choppy non-zero steering values.
+Most of the contribution of zeros would come from the straight patches of road (illustrated below), but also to a lesser degree from curved roads, depending on the sampling rate of the training mode.

+![Straight]

 ##### Bad model-weight landscape